The Rush Hour (Triple M): The Idiot File

 The self-proclaimed favourite segment of the show's listeners, this segment features a supercut of all of Billy's on-air incorrect use of grammar, mispronunciations and stuff-ups from the previous week.
 Usually airs towards the end of Friday shows.
-More recently, the clips have been integrated into a song.
+More recently, the clips have also been integrated into a song, which usually alternates with the standard Idiot File.

+Bill's 5 at 5:05

+A countdown list segment of 5 incidents that have occurred of late or surrounding a topic in question that Billy finds funny or interesting enough to share.

 Damo's Recovery Session

 On Mondays during the AFL season, Damian Barrett helps to dissect the previous weekend's round of AFL.